philipschm1tt/website/src/content/blog/2023-12-24_wardley_mapping_website.md

 The web design depends on the corporate identity of the company.
 I placed it slightly further to the left.
 That area of design goes beyond websites and may need more specialized design expertise.

+_What do you think?_
+_Does that look right to you?_
+_Where would you put "web design"?_
+_Maybe not that close to "Commodity"?
+Why is that?_

 ## Let's Outsource It

 It is a widespread practice to outsource the design and implementation of company websites to agencies or freelancers.
 These "Commodity" websites are generally not core to what the company does and needs to focus on.
 Companies may lack the design or technical expertise to build the website themselves.
 In addition, the agencies and freelancers gain efficiency from working on many similar projects for different clients.